vollmerk/sysverify/test/README.md

+# Sysverify Tests #

-# This directory contains all test scripts/programs that may be run by the
+This directory contains all test scripts/programs that may be run by the sysverify application.
-# sysverify application.
 All scripts MUST respond in the following fashion

-# If everything is ok, and all tests passed "0" should be returned to STDOUT by
-# the script.
-Any other response will be considered an error and the string
-# returned will be considered an error.
-If there is NULL or an empty string
-# returned it will be considered a "Unknown Error"
+### OK ###
+* exit code "0" with nothing sent to STDOUT

+### Failure ###
+* exit code anything but zero

+STDERR is redirected to STDOUT and all output to STDOUT is used as the result of the test.
+If the exit code is not zero but there is nothing in STDOUT/STDERR then it is considered an "UNKNOWN ERROR"